EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/event-request-start.md

 # liquid-ajax-cart:request-start

 <p class="lead" markdown="1">
-The `liquid-ajax-cart:request-start` event is fired at the `document` when a moment before a Shopify Cart API Ajax request is performed.
+The `liquid-ajax-cart:request-start` event is fired at the `document` a moment before a Shopify Cart API Ajax request is performed.
 You can read, modify or cancel the request.
 </p>